bovinehero/vm-order-generator/README.md

 ## Project Goals

+One of the big issues I face as an infrastructure engineer is the way in which people request new virtual machines, I never get all the details I need on the initial request.
+This project endevours to build a requisition form that fetches the available configuration options from an endpoint to populate a form that a user can submit to a downstream request system.

 ### User Goals
-+ Goal 1
-+ Goal 2
++ Should be able to order a new VM based on the offerings available

-### Client Goals
+### Sys Admin's Goals
-+ Goal 1
-+ Goal 2
++ Should recieve all the information needed to provision a new VM

 ## User Experience

 User experience Summary

 ### Key Information on the Site
-+ Point 1
-+ Point 2
++ On the landing site some basic instructions on how to use the form is present.
++ All the available configurations on the site load are availabel in the form.

 ### Target Audience
-+ Point 1
-+ Point 2
++ Junior and Senior technical staff looking to order new virtual hardware for their projects

 ### User Requirements and Expectations

-+ Point 1
-+ Point 2
++ A simple and intuitive navigation system
++ Quickly and easily find information
++ Links and functions that work as expected
++ Good presentation and a functional design that enables an order completion
 + Accessibility

 ### User Stories

 #### Employee
 1. I would like to raise an order for a new VM
-2. I would like to specify the hardware of the VM
-3. I would like to request a backup type
-4. I would like to request an environment to deploy the VM to
-5. I would like to request a location to deploy the VM to
-6. I would like to specify the OS type that is installed
-7. I would like to find instructions on how to complete an order.
+2. I would like to find instructions on how to complete an order.
+3. When the standard form doesn't meet my requirments I would like to specify custom information in the request.

 ### Site Owner
+2. I would like users to always specify the hardware of the VM
+3. I would like to request a backup of the system when needed
+4. I would like users to always specify an environment to deploy the VM to
+5. I would like users to always specify a location to deploy the VM to
+6. I would like users to always specify the OS type that is installed
-8. I want users to use an identifing email address for thier order
+8. I would like users to always specify an identifing email address for their order
-9. I would like the data posted to the endpoint to be in json form
+9. I would like the data posted to the endpoint to be downloadable incase the downstream endpoint fails
-10. I would like the user to be able to download the request data in case of endpoint failure

 ## Design